rubenandrebarreiro/rubenandrebarreiro.github.io/_posts/2018-04-24-alexandre-campinas-photoshoots-#1.md

 <br>

-<p align="justify">I will also share with you, the contacts of the photographer:</p>
+<p align="justify">PS - I will also share with you, the contacts of the photographer:</p>

 <br>